UEF-SmartSleepLab/sleeplab-format/examples/dod_sleep_staging/README.md

 ## Convert data to sleeplab format

 NOTE: This will download and convert the whole dataset with the original 250Hz sampling rate.
 The h5 files take 57 GB on disk, and the converted slf dataset takes 30 GB.

+The examples below use `/tmp` as the base directory.
+Substitute it with another location if you want to persist the data and results.

 First, download the datasets
 ```bash